Ayushhh-raj/Enquiry-Form/README.md

-# MiniProject
+# Mini project
- Basically it is a enquiry form by using HTML and CSS
+it is registration form with spring boot